Sho670/Leetcode-Questions/README.md

 ## 📌 Repository Questions

 The repository is organized by problem number or difficulty levels.
-Each `.py` file corresponds to a problem, clean code, and comments explaining the approach.
+Each `.py` or `.java` file corresponds to a problem, clean code, and comments explaining the approach.

 ```text
 .